ranamihir/pytorch_common/README.md

   - Early stopping
   - Properly sending model/optimizer/batch to device(s)
   - Defining custom train/test loss and evaluation criteria directly from config
-    - Supports all common losses/metrics for regression and binary/multi-class/multi-label classification
+    - Supports most common losses/metrics for regression and binary/multi-class/multi-label classification
     - May give as many as you like
   - Cleanly stopping training at any point without losing progress
   - Make predictions